Version: January 2026

 9.3 The Client indemnifies Studio Flora for any claim or action related to intellectual property rights for materials or information supplied by the Client and used to carry out the commissioned work.

-10.1 Studio Flora is only liable for direct damage suffered by the Client that is the direct and sole result of a breach in performing the commissioned work that is attributable to Studio Flora.
-Studio Flora’s liability for consequential and indirect damage, including, but not limited to, loss of profits, loss savings, damage to his/her image, corrupted or lost data or materials, or damage due to business interruption is excluded.
+10.1 Studio Flora is only liable for direct damage suffered by the Client that is the direct and sole result of a breach in performing the commissioned work attributable to Studio Flora.
+Consequential and indirect damage, including but not limited to loss of profits, loss savings, damage to reputation, corrupted or lost data or materials, or damage due to business interruption, is excluded.
+Studio Flora is not liable for errors, differences, or defects once the Client has approved the work in writing under Article 2.8.

-10.2 Except in the event of intent or wilful recklessness on the part of Studio Flora, Studio Flora’s total liability is limited to the fee that he or she charged for the commissioned work, or at least the part of the assignment to which the liability relates..
-That amount may not exceed EUR 75,000 and is always capped at the amount paid to Studio Flora by the insurance company in that case.
-The amount for which Studio Flora is liable in the case in question is reduced by any sums insured by the Client.
+10.2 Except in the event of intent or wilful recklessness on the part of Studio Flora, Studio Flora’s total liability is limited to the fee charged for the commissioned work, or if applicable, the portion of the assignment to which the liability relates, and may not exceed EUR 75,000 or the total fees paid by the Client, whichever is lower.
+Liability is always capped at the amount covered by Studio Flora’s insurance in such cases.
+Liability for printing, reproduction, or production errors, whether caused by Studio Flora or third-party manufacturers, is excluded.

 10.3 Any and all liability expires two years from the date that the commissioned work ended, on the grounds of completion, termination or dissolution.